 Cats in the City: Character to do what's right

-Cats in the City was started more than a decade ago by animal lovers Shawn and Daniel Lioy-Ryan, a social worker and neuroscientist with backgrounds in animal behavior.
+Cats in the City was founded over a decade ago by animal lovers Shawn and Daniel Lioy-Ryan, a social worker and neuroscientist with backgrounds in animal behavior.

-They designed Cats in the City based on what they would want for their own animals: The comfort of a home setting rather than the confinement of a crate or kennel.
+They created Cats in the City based on the vision of what they would want for their own animals: The comfort of a home setting instead of the confinement of a crate or kennel.

 Are you ready to ensure your pets are in good hands?
 Contact Cats in the City at 503-214-2003 or fill out the form below to get started.